druglogics/bool-param-maps/docs/index.md

 ## Gitsbe Models on the Map {-}

-[Gitsbe](https://druglogics.github.io/druglogics-doc/gitsbe.html) uses a genetic algorithm approach to produce boolean models that are fitted to basal, biomarker training data.
+[Gitsbe](https://druglogics.github.io/druglogics-doc/gitsbe.html) uses a genetic algorithm approach to produce boolean models that are fitted to activity-based, biomarker training data.

 We used Gitsbe and tested the produced models performance (ensemble-wise drug combination predictions) against synergy data from [@Flobak2015] in [another report](https://bblodfon.github.io/ags-paper-1/cascade-1-0-analysis.html).
 The calibrated models performed very well in terms of both ROC and PR-AUC.

 :::{.blue-box}
-Here we want to check whether models produced by a method such as a genetic algorithm-based one **have similar parameterization** - i.e. they belong in the same neighbourhood in the parameterization map.
+Here we want to check whether models produced by a method such as a genetic algorithm-based one **have similar parameterization** - i.e. they belong in the same neighborhood in the parameterization map.
 :::

-We will use models from $1000$ gitsbe simulations, calibrated to steady state (a total of $3000$ models, choosing the best-fit models from each simulation).
+We will use models from $1000$ gitsbe simulations, calibrated to steady state (a total of $3000$ models, choosing the $3$ best-fit models from each simulation).
 The results are provided in [this data file](https://github.com/bblodfon/balance-paper/blob/master/data/cascade_1.0_ss_1000sim_fixpoints_hsa.tar.gz) and to reproduce them, follow the instructions [here](https://bblodfon.github.io/ags-paper-1/reproduce-data-simulation-results.html), keeping the default configuration options for CASCADE 1.0 and changing only the number of simulations to $1000$).

 All the Gitsbe models had a large fitness to the steady state AGS data (their stable states fitting almost exactly the states of the manually-curated 24 nodes), as it can be seen from the next figure (see [gitsbe_models_fit.R](https://github.com/bblodfon/balance-paper/blob/master/scripts/gitsbe_models_fit.R)):